Charles128NG/GyanaDhvani/README.md

-GyanaDhvani is a text to speech pdf readeer software developed solely in python 3.
+GyanaDhvani is a text to speech pdf reader software developed solely in python3.